Index Glossary Books Museums Exhibits Art Travel Info

 Subsequently, the young archaeologist devoted five weeks to study the offerings in situ within the burial crypt.
 Hellmuth's resulting two volume, 400 page undergraduate thesis on this burial was awarded a Summa Cum Laude at Harvard.

-VaseCeramic vase discovered by Nicholas Hellmuth, Burial 196.Who warranted such a treasure?
 Epigraphers propose this was the tomb of Ruler B, son of Ruler A. Hieroglyphs on a vase in Burial 196 included the title of Batab and the Sky Family royal name of this Tikal dynasty.
+Nicholas is not yet convinced the occupant was Ruler B (if the occupant was Ruler B, this would be one of the great finds of Maya archaeology).
+Nicholas explains in his lecture the evidence that suggests the occupant of the burial was another member of the royal family of Late Classic Tikal.

 This and other lectures by Professor Hellmuth are available in English, German, or Spanish, anywhere in the world, any time of the year.Dr.
 Hellmuth can also present "Living Room Lectures," which are private slide shows in your home, at your business, or in your club, just for you, your family, and your personal guests.
 Often the lecturer stays two or three days to lecture at all the pertinent locations (the more lectures per-city, the less the cost per slide show--with over 40,000 slides to chose from, this speaker has enough different lecture topics).

-Other topics available include "Olmec Art & Archaeology," "Pre-Columbian Jade," "What were the Causes for the Collapse of Classic Maya Civilization," as well as Maya sports (see separate abstract).
+Other topics available include "Olmec Art & Archaeology," "Pre-Columbian Jade," "What were the Causes for the Collapse of Classic Maya Civilization," as well as Maya sports:

-Professor Hellmuth can give a completely different and dynamic subject for each of these presentations.
+Professor Hellmuth can give a completely different and dynamic presentation for each of these themes.

-Photo exhibits on Mayan archaeology are also available, as well as travel programs to the Maya ruins.
+Photo exhibits on Mayan archaeology are also available

 For more information on Maya ceramics (funerary vases such as this) go to any FLAAR web site and look for the site index; in the site index look under "Maya ceramic art" or "Maya vase rollouts."